f5vmr/svxlink_raspberry/README.md

 Once complete, eject the card and install it in the raspberry pi and power it up.
 Enter the user as 'pi' and password 'raspberry' in lower case.
 <h3>The compilation</h3>
-The first step will be the following command: <b>sudo apt install -y git</b>
+This script will also install a dummy sound card for the use of Darkice and Icecast2 The first step will be the following command: <b>sudo apt install -y git</b>

 Now the following command: <b>sudo git clone https://github.com/f5vmr/svxlink_raspberry.git</b> .